 Media Officer – based in Exeter/Bristol (30 hours a week)

 Senior Regional Liaison Officer (21 hours a week)

-Two Regional Liaison Officers (each working 15 hours a week)
+Regional Liaison Officer (Devon and Cornwall, 15 hours a week)

 - MEPs cannot have close relatives among their staff.

 Because MEPs are required to move frequently between their constituencies and the European Parliament’s two main places of work (Brussels and Strasbourg), they can claim a subsistence allowance to cover expenses such as hotel rooms and/or flat rental and meals.
 For 2015, this allowance is a payment of €306 per day, and is payable for each day MEPs attend an official Parliamentary meeting or are present at an EU institution (Luxembourg, Brussels or Strasbourg) during an official working day for work purposes.
 No receipts are required as this is a lump-sum payment, made if MEPs sign the official register or an attendance list.